aaron-grau/curic/ruby/projects/hash_map_lru_cache/README.md

 ## Learning Goals

+* Be able to write a resizing array class
 * Be able to describe the characteristics of a good hashing function
-* Be able to explain how a linked list works
+* Be able to explain how a linked list works and know how to traverse it
 * Be able to explain how a hash map works
-* Use your linked list and hash map to implement a LRU cache
+* Know how to implement an LRU cache using hash maps and linked lists

 ## Phase 1: IntSet